Spoomer/9c-web-market/README.md

 # 9c-web-market
 This project aims to deliver a readonly web version of NineChronicles PC Market.
 It is a client site webassembly dashboard.
-It uses the provided API endpoints "mimir" and "9CAPI" do get the data.
+It uses the provided API endpoints [Mimir](https://github.com/planetarium/mimir) and [9CAPI](https://9capi.com/) do get the data.

 ## Current Features
 - current market offers with sorting and filtering